 Some of you may have studied Latin during your university days and amongst those some might have hated it.

-The main reason many students are bored during Latin classes is that it is poorly taught.
+The main reason many students are bored while taking an online Latin course is that it is poorly taught.

 What if you could learn Latin differently?

 To learn any foreign language, it is true that learning vocabulary and a few grammar rules can be quite daunting.
 Be warned.
 Latin is no exception to the rule.

 While Latin is rarely taught in British schools these days, it has long been a sine qua none (indispensable) condition to be accepted into Law and Medicine schools.